ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 3. Run the following commands from the Red Hat VM.
   1. ``rpm -ivh http://52.117.132.7/pub/katello-ca-consumer-latest.noarch.rpm``
   2. ``uuid= `uuidgen` ``
-  Where:
-  the character `` ` `` used around uuidgen is the grave accent or backtick.
+  where the character `` ` `` used around uuidgen is the grave accent or backtick.
   3. ``echo '{"dmi.system.uuid": "'$uuid'"}' > /etc/rhsm/facts/uuid_override.facts``
   4. ``cat /etc/rhsm/facts/uuid_override.facts``
   Ensure the contents of the uuid_override.facts contains a generated UUID.
   5. ``subscription-manager register --org="customer" --activationkey="ACTIVATION_KEY" --force``
-  Where:
-  ``ACTIVATION_KEY`` is the Red Hat activation key that is located on the instance details page.
+  where ``ACTIVATION_KEY`` is the Red Hat activation key that is located on the instance details page.

 You can still use another RHEL Capsule Server or a satellite server if you already have an RHEL subscription outside of IBM.
 Charges for the RHEL license are incurred against RHEL VMs that are running in a virtual data center instance.
 {:note}